smkeller02/COMP333_HW5/README.md

 Please read the 'How to test frontend using Jest' section of the README.md file of HW3 to run the test.
 The files with the tests are createuser.test.js and loginuser.test.js.

 ## Problem 5
+Using GitHub Actions, we set up the Continuous Integration for frontend unit tests.
+You will be able to find the CI running successfully on our frontend unit test codes in the following repository: https://github.com/smkeller02/COMP333_HW5_Problem5.

 ## Problem 6